 Luxury shopping and dining at Tokyo Midtown and Roppongi Hills; Appreciate art at National Art Center Tokyo, Mori Art Museum, and Suntory Museum of Art; Clubbing at V2 Tokyo and Esprit Lounge

 Shinagawa is a bit removed from Tokyo’s main city center, but it is a convenient place to stay if your travel plans include taking the Shinkansen to travel outside the city, or if you have a domestic flight to catch at Haneda Airport.
 The most recommended place to stay in this area is the Prince Hotel.
 Not only does it provide comfortable lodgings, but it is also a tourist destination in itself.
-It houses the Epson Aqua Park and other entertainment facilities like movie houses, karaoke rooms, sports and relaxation centers, souvenir shopping, and an impressive food court that serves a wide variety of yummy Japanese dishes.
+It houses the Maxell Aqua Park and other entertainment facilities like movie theaters, karaoke rooms, sports and relaxation centers, souvenir shopping, and an impressive food court that serves a wide variety of yummy Japanese dishes.

 Elsewhere in Shinagawa, the atmosphere is generally that of an office district – busy during the week and quiet on weekends.
 However, if you wander into its former Tokaido Street near Kita Shinagawa Station, you’ll stumble upon traces of an Edo-period atmosphere.
 It has shrines, temples, izakayas, traditional shops, local cafés, eateries, as well as a couple of budget guest houses.